-It is recommended that students take Musc 114-Musc 115 as a sequence during their first year of lessons.
-If you are not able to meet the co-requisites in your 2nd, 4th, and 6th semesters of credit study, you should instead take non-credit lessons until you can meet the requirements.
-Contact the Director of Performance with any questions.
+If you are not able to meet the co-requisites in your 2nd, 4th, and 6th semesters of credit study, you should instead take non-credit lessons until you can meet the requirements, or

 To learn which Theory course is best for you, take the Theory Placement test.